Human resource metrics

-Human Resource (HR) metrics are measurements used to determine the value and effectiveness of HR initiatives, typically including such areas as turnover, training, return on human capital, costs of labor, and expenses per employee.
+Human resource metrics are measurements used to determine the value and effectiveness of human resources (HR) initiatives, typically including such areas as turnover, training, return on human capital, costs of labor, and expenses per employee.

-Efficiency of HR functions
+Efficiency

-It is often required of human resource departments to show the organizational value of money and time spent on human resources management training and activities.
-The value of reporting and analysis of HR performance in various areas aims to improve the organizations function and internal temperature.
-HR's challenge is to provide business leaders with actionable information that helps them make decisions about investments, marketing strategies and new products.
-HR metrics are a vital way to quantify the cost and the impact of employee programs and HR processes and measure the success (or failure) of HR initiatives.
-They enable a company to track year-to year-trends and changes in these critical variables.
+It is often required of human resources departments to show the organizational value of money and time spent on human resources management training and activities.
+The value of reporting and analysis of HR performance in various areas aims to improve the organization's function and internal temperature.
+HR's challenge is to provide business leaders with actionable information that helps them make decisions about investments, marketing strategies, and new products.
+HR metrics are a vital way to quantify the cost and impact of employee programs and HR processes and measure the success (or failure) of HR initiatives.
+They enable a company to track year-to-year trends and changes in these critical variables.
 It is how organizations measure the value of the time and money spent on HR activities in their organization.

-The following are some of the examples on efficiency of the HR functions:
+The following are some of the examples on efficiency of HR functions: